MRCIEU/PHESANT/resultsVisualisation/README.md

 The D3 visualisation code consists of:

 1. A HTML page that includes the D3 javascript visualisation code (this does not change).
-2. A JSON file containing the results data in a format that D3 can use to generate the visualisation (this is specific to your phenome scan).
+2. A JSON file containing the results data in a format that D3 can use to generate the visualisation (this is specific to each particular phenome scan).

 This directory has 3 subdirectories:

 1. src - contains the java source code that is used to generate the JSON.
-You won't need to go in here unless you want to change the visualisation and need to amend the JSON that is used.
+You will not need to go in here unless you want to change the visualisation and need to amend the JSON that is used.
-2. bin - java classes (compiled versions of the files in the src directory).
+2. bin - Java classes (compiled versions of the files in the src directory).
 These are used to generate the JSON files needed for the visualisation.
-3. web - html and json files for the D3 visualisation.
+3. web - HTML and JSON files for the D3 visualisation.

-You'll notice that there is a file in the current directory called node-positions.csv.
+Notice that there is a file in the current directory called node-positions.csv.
 This file is used in the Java code, to add pre-specified positions to structure nodes in the visualisation.

-If you open the HTML file (in the web/ subdirectory) in a web browser you should see the visualisation for the test dataset included in this project (in testWAS/).
+If you open the HTML file (in the `web/` subdirectory) in a web browser you should see the visualisation for the test dataset included in this project (in testWAS/).

 Running this Java code to generate the JSON for your own results will generate this visualisation for your own phenome scan.